abrar2030/Flowlet/tests/README.md

 }
 ```

-Then, you can execute the tests from the `unified-frontend` directory:
+Then, you can execute the tests from the `frontend` directory:

 ```bash
 npm test # or yarn test